vtex/travis-encrypt/README.md

 # Travis Encrypt

-Service that encrypts a Travis the public key of a repo with a data that is stored on the server, like an AWS key.
+Service that encrypts a Travis public key of a repo with a data that is stored on the server, like an AWS key.

 ## How to use